Psoriasis

 General Prevention

 Control cardiovascular risk factors.
-Avoidance of triggers including trauma, sunburns, smoking, and exposure to certain medications, alcohol, and stress.
+Avoid triggers including trauma, sunburns, smoking, and exposure to certain medications, alcohol, and stress.
+Avoid excess dietary saturated fats, simple sugars, and red meats.

 Commonly Associated Conditions